isomerpages/nlb-biblioasia/_holding-area/The Early Days of Family Planning in Singapore.md

 [^16]: Mary Hee Sook Yin, oral history interview by Patricia Lee, 20 September 1999, transcript and MP3 audio, Reel/Disc 9 of 11, 30:25, National Archives of Singapore, accession no. 002206), 141–42.

-[^17]: Pakshong, Singapore National Family Planning and Population Programme, 2–3; Margaret Loh, The Two-child Family: A Social Norm for Singapore (Singapore: Singapore Family Planning and Population Board, 1982), 6.
+[^17]: Pakshong, *Singapore National Family Planning and Population Programme*, 2–3; Margaret Loh, *The Two-child Family: A Social Norm for Singapore* (Singapore: Singapore Family Planning and Population Board, 1982), 6.
 (From National Library, Singapore, call no. RSING 301.5 LOH)

-[^18]: Wan Fook Kee and Margaret Loh, Second Five-Year Family Planning Programme, 1971–1975 (Singapore: Singapore Family Planning and Population Board, 1982), 1–2 (From National Library, Singapore, call no. RSING 301.426095957 WAN); Singapore Family Planning and Population Board, Annual Report 1973 (Singapore: Singapore Family Planning and Population Board, 1973), 44.
+[^18]: Wan Fook Kee and Margaret Loh, *Second Five-Year Family Planning Programme*, 1971–1975 (Singapore: Singapore Family Planning and Population Board, 1982), 1–2 (From National Library, Singapore, call no. RSING 301.426095957 WAN); Singapore Family Planning and Population Board, *Annual Report 1973* (Singapore: Singapore Family Planning and Population Board, 1973), 44.
 (From National Library, Singapore, call no. RCLOS 301.426 SFPPBA)

-[^19]: Saw, Population Policies and Programmes, 68; Mary Lee Frances Dowsett, “Sterilisation – Cheapest Contraceptive Method,” New Nation, 28 July 1972, 11.
+[^19]: Saw, *Population Policies and Programmes*, 68; Mary Lee Frances Dowsett, “Sterilisation – Cheapest Contraceptive Method,” *New Nation*, 28 July 1972, 11.
 (From NewspaperSG)

-[^20]: Saw, Population Policies and Programmes, 65, 68.
+[^20]: Saw, *Population Policies and Programmes*, 65, 68.

-[^21]: “Tactless Nurses...,” New Nation, 13 September 1976, 3.
+[^21]: “Tactless Nurses...,” *New Nation*, 13 September 1976, 3.
 (From NewspaperSG)

 [^22]: Sumitera Mohd Letak, oral history interview by Patricia Lee, 29 July 1997, transcript and MP3 audio, Reel/Disc 7 of 9, 28:47.
 (From National Archives of Singapore, accession no. 001915), 93.

-[^23]: Wan Fook Kee and Margaret Loh, “Fertility Policies and the National Family Planning and Population Programme,” in Public Policy and Population Change in Singapore, ed.
+[^23]: Wan Fook Kee and Margaret Loh, “Fertility Policies and the National Family Planning and Population Programme,” in *Public Policy and Population Change in Singapore*, ed.
 Peter S.J.
 Chen and James T. Fawcett (New York: Population Council, 1979), 102.
 (From National Library, Singapore, call no. RSING 301.3295957 PUB); Saw, Population Policies and Programmes, 44–45, 50–51.

 [^24]: Singapore Family Planning and Population Board, Annual Report 1973, 51; “Plan to Attract the Stay Away Women,” Straits Times, 5 July 1972, 11.
 (From NewspaperSG)